rabbitstack/fibratus/README.md

 ## Building

 To produce the executable binary Fibratus is compiled into C++ code using [Nuitka](http://nuitka.net/pages/overview.html).
-Install the required dependencies before running nuitka:
+Install the required dependencies before running the Nuitka compiler:

 ```
 pip install -r requirements.txt